-A short detention order (“SDO”) is a type of community-based sentence given by the court which focuses on the sentencing principles of rehabilitation and prevention, also seeks to achieve deterrence.
-Community-based sentences are generally suitable for regulatory offences, offences involving younger accused persons and persons with specific and minor mental conditions.
-Unlike the effect of a traditional sentence such as imprisonment or a fine, the offender will not carry a criminal record once his/her sentence has been served.
+A short detention order (“SDO”) is a type of community-based sentence given by the court which through focusing on the sentencing principles of rehabilitation and prevention, also seeks to achieve deterrence.
+Community-based sentences are generally suitable for regulatory offences, offences involving youth offenders and persons with specific and minor mental conditions.
+Unlike the effect of a traditional sentence such as imprisonment or a fine, the offender will not carry a criminal record after serving his/her sentence.

-A SDO may be ordered for offenders who are 16 years of age or above and are convicted of an offence.
+An SDO may be ordered for offenders who are 16 years of age or above and are convicted of an offence.
 In determining whether to impose an SDO on an offender, the court will take into account factors such as the nature of the offence and the character of the offender.
-Generally, an SDO has been ordered in cases where the court is of the view that the offender has the potential to rehabilitate, taking into account, for example, whether the offender has a previous criminal record and whether there is a low risk of re-offending.
+Generally, an SDO has been ordered in cases where the court is of the view that the offender has rehabilitation potential, taking into account, for example, whether the offender has a previous criminal record and whether there is a low risk of re-offending.
 Under an SDO, an offender will be detained in prison for a maximum period of 14 days.
 This is “deterrent in nature as the offender will experience prison life”.

 Please refer to Section 348 of the Criminal Procedure Code for the provision governing short detention orders and Section 337 of the Criminal Procedure Code that sets out the circumstances in which a community-based sentence cannot be ordered.